icgrp/doblink/riscv/compiler/gnu/README.md

 - riscv-binutils/include/opcode/riscv-opc.h (Line 24)
 - riscv-binutils/opcodes/riscv-opc.c (Line 202)

-(Note these were generated as per instructions [here](https://nitish2112.github.io/post/adding-instruction-riscv/))
+(Note these were generated with the riscv-opcodes tool as per instructions [here](https://nitish2112.github.io/post/adding-instruction-riscv/) with the opcodes file found in this directory)

 You can then compile for newlib targets, with multilib enabled as per the instructions there.